South African Airways: Effect of apartheid: 1985–1990

 During 1992, SAA began flights to Miami with a Cape Town to Miami International Airport nonstop Boeing 747-400 route, and re-entered Australia, flying nonstop to Perth with a same-day return "shuttle" service to Sydney.
 This year also saw codesharing agreements with American Airlines and Air Tanzania.
-There were nonstop flights to Bangkok and Singapore; the latter was discontinued by 1996.
+There were nonstop flights to Bangkok and Singapore; the latter were discontinued by 1996.
 The airline Alliance, a partnership between SAA, Uganda Airlines and Air Tanzania, also began.
-SAA greeted its passengers in four different languages during domestic flights: English, Zulu, Afrikaans and Sotho, while passengers on international flights were also greeted in the destination's language.
+SAA greeted its passengers in four different languages during domestic flights: English, Afrikaans, Zulu, and Sotho, while passengers on international flights were also greeted in the destination's language.

 On 24 April 1994, South African Express (SA Express), a feeder airline service of South African, began operating after a 3-year preparation process begun in 1991, when the regional airline was granted its operating license.
 SAA initially held a 20% stake in SA Express (Alliance Airline Holdings held 51%, SA Enterprises, 24.9% and Abyss Investments, 4.1%).
-SA Express took over some of South African's low-density domestic routes.
+SA Express took over some of SAA's low-density domestic routes.

 In 1995, Lufthansa started a codesharing agreement with SAA, and SAA commissioned Diefenbach Elkins and Herdbuoys to lead its change of image.
 SAA's Voyager and American Airlines' AAdvantage frequent flier clubs joined.

 As of April 1996, South African employed 11,100 people, of whom 3,100 were engineers.
 It owned and operated 48 aircraft, and served 34 destinations from its hubs at Cape Town, Durban and Johannesburg.